Selecting a Reliable Mechanic

 - Get a written estimate for repairs and storage charges.
 If your Massachusetts automobile insurance is covering the costs of repairing your vehicle, the automobile insurance must also cover the "reasonable" costs of storage.
 Check to see how much your insurance company will pay to store your car, and compare that with how much the shop will charge you.

 - Get a second opinion if you are wary of unnecessary repairs.
 Some mechanics may offer low prices for a basic brake job or oil change, and then "discover" several defects while they are servicing your vehicle.
 If you question the mechanic's diagnosis, get a second opinion from another mechanic before you agree to have the work done.
 This may take extra time, but you could wind up saving a lot of money.
+Start with simple repairs to test the shop's integrity and competence.

 - Check out the old and replacement parts.
 You have the right to your old parts back if you request them.
 If the repair shop must return the old parts to the parts manufacturer or another entity under a warranty arrangement, then you have the right to inspect the parts before they are returned.
 Do they look worn or otherwise in need of a replacement?
 Confirm any of your doubts with another mechanic.
 You also may want to ask in advance to see the boxes for the new parts.
 Be sure that you do not receive an aftermarket or used part if you are being charged for a new one or one from the original equipment manufacturer (OEM).